Flick077/LegoMachine/README.md

  - Blender must have access to the python binaries
  - Blender must have access to any python modules imported in the script

 Blender will search the PATH environment variable on the machine, and will search its own directory.
+This leads to two solutions for granting blender access to all python packages and binaries:

+1. Ensure that your python directory is in the PATH environment variable
-If all necessary python binaries and modules are accessible via the PATH, then Blender will have no problem executing the script.
-If you are using a virtual environment that you would like Blender to have access to, replace Blender's python directory wit a directory junction (symbolic link) that redirects to the virtual environment's binaries and modules.
+2. Replace Blender's python directory with a directory junction (or symbolic link) that redirects to the binaries and modules.

+When using virtual environments, it is generally preferable to implement option two and redirect Blender's python directory to the python directory of the environment designated for operating with blender.

 ## LDView and LDraw